nasa/cumulus-docs/docs/input_output.md

 ### 4. Resolve task output

 By default, the task's return value is the next payload.
-However, the workflow task configuration can specify a portion of it is interpreted as the next payload, and also augument values to other fields.
-Based on the task configuration about the output under cumulus_message.outputs, the Message Adapter applies a task's return value to an output message, from source to destination.
+However, the workflow task configuration can specify a portion of the return value as the next payload, and can also augment values to other fields.
+Based on the task configuration under cumulus_message.outputs, the Message Adapter applies a task's return value to an output message, from source to destination.
 If the destination already exists, its value would be updated.
 For example, a task specifies cumulus_message.output in its workflow configuration:

     ExampleTask:
       config: